 The standardized path coefficients indicating the effects of learning effectiveness, technical functionality and innovation, and content accuracy and credibility on overall satisfaction were 0.24, 0.19, and 0.54, respectively.
 As illustrated in Figure 1, content accuracy and credibility emerged as the strongest predictor of university students' overall satisfaction with educational informatization, followed by learning effectiveness, whereas technical functionality and innovation exhibited the weakest influence.

-Fig. 1 Structural equation model diagram
+Fig. 1.
+Structural equation model diagram

 Model testing